-International Sale of Goods where the goods, including packaging, must be "fit for any particular purpose expressly or impliedly made known to the seller at the time of the conclusion of the contract, except where the circumstances show that the over by the seller for carriage (so-called pre -shipment inspection or PSI).
+16. INSPECTION OF GOODS In many cases, the buyer may be well advised to arrange for inspection of the goods before or at the time they are handed over by the seller for carriage (so-called pre -shipment inspection or PSI).
 Unless the contract stipulates otherwise, the buyer would himself have to pay the cost for such inspection that is arranged in his own interest.
-However, if the inspection has been made in order to enable the seller to comply with any mandatory rules applicable to the export of the goods in his own country the seller would have to pay for that inspection, unless the EXW term is used, in which case the costs of such inspection are for the account of the buyer.
+However, if the inspection has been made in order to enable the seller to comply with any mandatory rules applicable to the export of the goods in his own country, the seller would have to pay for that inspection, unless the EXW term is used, in which case the costs of such inspection are for the account of the buyer.